A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Methodology

 \subsection{Data Preparation and Integration}

 Only relevant variables were pre-selected and loaded to optimize computational efficiency.
 The core of the preparation phase involved integrating the four datasets into a single dataframe using school and class identifiers (\texttt{ID\_ESCOLA} and \texttt{ID\_TURMA}) as join keys.
 To prevent data leakage, all identifier columns were explicitly removed from the feature set prior to training.
-Subsequently, records containing any missing values were removed using a listwise deletion approach to ensure the models were trained exclusively on complete data instances.
-The multi-step workflow is visually summarized in Figure \ref{fig:preprocessing_flowchart}.
+Subsequently, records containing \textbf{truly missing values}, defined as blank fields or system-generated null entries in the raw CSV files, were removed using a listwise deletion approach to ensure the models were trained exclusively on complete data instances.